samyoungnyc/BasicScraper/README.md

 BasicScraper
 ============
-This is the most basic web scraper that grabs links from sites using the BeautifulSoup module.
+This is a most basic web scraper that grabs links from sites using the BeautifulSoup module.
 I'm pretty proud of it as it took me a while to figure out.
 One thing I can say about programming is, don't rely solely on shortcuts and skimming.
 Sometimes you have to get dirty and really comb through documentation.If I had done that, I would have saved myself a lot of time and agony.
 Thanks